Cheerleading uniform: Cheerleading uniform terminology

 A leotard-like undergarment that matches the uniform colors and design, and is intended to be worn underneath the uniform shell.
 Normally these are long-sleeved tops that snap at the bottom but they can be customized to the length of the shell top, either in a waist-length design or a crop-top style.
 Most squads prefer to wear bodysuits during competition as it creates a uniformed look in arm movements.
 Waist length shells can be worn with several styles of bodyliners, in contrast to midriff shells which are limited to cropped stomach-showing liners.
 Full coverage bodyliners worn under a waist length shell eliminate all midriff exposure during cheering.
 A cropped liner worn under a waist-length shell will cover the arms but leaves the stomach uncovered, allowing midriff skin to still show just as if the shell were to be worn alone.

+Warm-ups: jacket and pant sets frequently worn over the main cheerleading uniform before competitions or during cold weather.